South Africa

 Zero-rated supplies

-A zero-rated supply made by a vendor is subject to VAT but at a rate of 0%.
-Under a zero-rated supply, a vendor does not charge VAT on the consideration for the supply and obtains a refund or credit for the VAT paid on taxable supplies utilised in the making of the zero-rated supplies.
+Under a zero-rated supply, a vendor charges VAT at 0% on the value of the supply and obtains a credit for the VAT paid on taxable supplies utilised in the making of the zero-rated supplies.

 Exempt supplies

-In addition to zero-rated supplies, the VAT Act contains a list of the supplies of goods or services that are exempt from VAT.
-While all fee-based financial services are subject to VAT, interest charged is exempt.
-Other exempt supplies include residential rentals, non-international passenger transport by road or rail, and educational services.
+The VAT Act sets out specific supplies of goods or services that are exempt from VAT.
+Examples of exempt supplies include financial services, residential rentals, non-international passenger transport by road or rail, and educational services.
+However, all fee-based financial services are subject to VAT at 15%.

 Customs duties